 Pictured Above: The classic Mk1 Rotrax Speedway machine owned by Richard Snodin who has kindly submitted these pictures.

-The earlier Rotrax Mk1 machines were fitted with 22inch rear wheel (as is Richard Snodin's machine above) whilst in in 1956, this was changed to a 19inch rear wheel.
+The earlier Rotrax Mk1 machines were fitted with 22inch rear wheel (as is Richard Snodin's machine above) whilst in 1956, this was changed to a 19inch rear wheel.
 Later still, the Rotrax Mk2 evolved which included an oil-in-frame lubrication system and a loop rear frame, but we shall look at that one on another page.

 (For later 19in rear wheel model)